The emergence cliff

 Wei et al. 2022 coined “emergent abilities” for capabilities that are absent below a certain model scale and present above it — with a sharp, almost discontinuous-looking transition.
 Arithmetic, multi-step reasoning, chain-of-thought-following, format compliance: all of these appear to pop into existence around specific parameter counts.

 Schaeffer, Miranda, and Koyejo (2023, “Are Emergent Abilities of Large Language Models a Mirage?”) pushed back: emergence is partly a metric effect.
 If you measure exact-match accuracy (a 0/1 judgment), tiny improvements compound into a sudden apparent jump.
 If you measure log-probability of the correct answer — or even token-level edit distance — the same capability grows smoothly.
-Their clinching move: they took the BIG-Bench tasks Wei flagged as emergent, re-scored them under cross-entropy instead of exact match, and 92% of the apparent cliffs disappeared, leaving ordinary power-law scaling.
+Their argument has two parts.
+First, the diagnostic: Schaeffer et al. found that more than 92% of the BIG-Bench tasks Wei flagged as emergent had been scored using just two metrics — Multiple Choice Grade (discontinuous) and Exact String Match (nonlinear).
+Both gate continuous capability behind a 0/1 decision.
+Second, the demonstration: when they re-scored representative tasks with linear, continuous metrics like token edit distance, the cliffs flattened into smooth power laws.
+Emergence was an artifact of how we measured, not how models scaled.

 The underlying mechanism is simple once you see it.
 Exact match only flips to 1 when the correct token's log-probability exceeds the max log-probability of every distractor.
 A model can be steadily climbing from p=0.001 to p=0.49 on the right answer and score zero the entire way; the moment it crosses p=0.51 (assuming a single dominant distractor), the metric snaps to 1.
 The smoothness is in the capability; the discontinuity is in the yardstick.
 Both stories are partly right — a handful of abilities (modular arithmetic, multi-step symbolic manipulation) do look threshold-like even under log-prob, but most of the famous “emergent” BIG-Bench tasks were metric artifacts.